Ledo Hotel: Current building

 The current Ledo building functioned as a hotel for over 50 years, accommodating guests and tourist through the end of the 1900s.
 The Ledo, as well as the adjacent sites (Ledo Block), was then purchased in 2007 by George Soule, a Sudbury landlord, who operated the Ledo Hotel as a rooming house that was rented out on a monthly basis.
 The Ledo currently has 27 rooms across the second and third storeys, while the first acts as rentable storage for local businesses.

 Current condition

 The landlord has reported many issues with the building, including aging of the building as well as people breaking in for a free place to stay.
 Damages include water leakage from the roof as well as broken windows and pried open doors on the ground floor.
 Due to a low amount of paying tenants, Soule has struggled to maintain the building, which has left the building in disrepair.
 On October 25, 2020, a fire was reported in one of the units.
 While no one was injured, thirteen residents were displaced to temporary locations.
 The Sudbury Fire Department deemed the building an “immediate threat to life” due to leakage and electrical concerns.
 Sudbury Hydro has disconnected the power to the Ledo, which presently sits vacant.
-Soule has been willing to sell the Ledo Block since 2011, and it is currently listed for $1.25 million.
+Soule was willing to sell the Ledo Block from 2011 to 2023, being listed at $1.25 million.
+On June 13, 2023, the Sudbury City Council successfully voted to buy the land and the building for $900,000 and raze the land to make space for public parking development.
+On July 13, the City Council announced that they would buy the rest of the triangular block that The Ledo sat on.
+The Ledo is currently awaiting for who wins the bid on demolishing the building.